symfony/symfony-docs/security/custom_authentication_provider.rst

             } catch (AuthenticationException $failed) {
                 // ... you might log something here

-                // To deny the authentication clear the token.
+                // To deny the authentication, clear the token.
 This will redirect to the login page.
                 // Make sure to only clear your token, not those of other authentication listeners.
                 // $token = $this->tokenStorage->getToken();
                 // if ($token instanceof WsseUserToken && $this->providerKey === $token->getProviderKey()) {